QPixel/watchtogether/README.md

 This was a project that I created over 7 days of working while having covid :)

-I probably won't do much with the codebase, but enjoy how I basically figured out how to sync video streams with multiple clients
+I probably won't do much with the codebase, but enjoy how I figured out how to sync video streams with multiple clients.

 ## The Stack